MateuszWalczakTUL/POLfake/Readme.md

-# Polish fake news dataset
+# POLfake - Polish fake news dataset

 This dataset contains two CSV files that provide data on claims (statements) and related tweets that proclaim the claim to which they refer.
 Both the claims and tweets are written in **Polish** and come from Polish speakers.